Cost of ISO 45001 Occupational Health & Safety Certification

 Maintenance of ISO 45001

-The cost associated with these audits typically represents 60% of your initial costs, but can sometimes be lower or higher.
-So, it is always wise to discuss them with your chosen certification body to avoid any funny surprises.
+The cost associated with these audits typically represents 40% of your initial costs, but can sometimes be lower or higher.
+So, it is always wise to discuss them with your chosen certification body to avoid any surprises.

 Hidden costs always can be detrimental

 Finally, to ensure a successful implementation, you must be extra vigilant.
-It is never a good thing to realize halfway through a project, that you do not dispose of sufficient resources to bring it to fruition.
-Hidden costs can prove to be detrimental if not fatal to your project.
-This is why, it is crucial to conduct a thorough analysis, ask as many questions as possible and equip yourself with all the facts required to effectively control your spending.
+It is never a good thing to realise halfway through a project, that you do not dispose of sufficient resources to bring it to fruition.
+Hidden costs can prove to be detrimental to your project.
+This is why it is crucial to conduct a thorough analysis, ask as many questions as possible and equip yourself with all the facts required to effectively control your spending.
 Be thorough in laying the groundwork, carefully evaluate your options, and know your requirements inside out to ensure a successful implementation that matches your budget.